 for some reason, it hurt her acutely today that her children knew so little of her life. that her children couldn’t hear even faint echoes of her world. it was just their mother’s reminiscences from time to time, which left them with that understanding smile on their faces while their eyes said she hadn’t got through.

-perhaps not a million descriptions and copy would acquaint jam and mona, would make her reality real to them in any way. but she would write just the same. deepa wondered if her mother felt like this at times, or her father? or her grandmother?
+perhaps not a million descriptions, nor the most beautifully crafted copy would acquaint jam and mona, would make her reality real to them in any way. but she would write just the same. deepa wondered if her mother felt like this at times, or her father? or her grandmother?

 letters appeared on the screen, words formed, were deleted, were corrected.